Polkadot-Blockchain-Academy/pba-book/content/substrate/intro/slides.md

 Bitcoin block size has never been and is an ongoing debate.

-I am not against L2s per se, but it is truth that they mostly exist because the underlying protocol is too hard/slow to upgrade itself.
-ETH Gas prices is also shows that the underlying protocol cannot meet the demands of today.
+I am not against L2s per se, but it is true that they mostly exist because the underlying protocol is too hard/slow to upgrade itself.
+ETH Gas prices also show that the underlying protocol cannot meet the demands of today.

 <https://en.wikipedia.org/wiki/Bitcoin_scalability_problem>